omaarelsherif/Human-Activity-Recognition-Using-Machine-Learning/README.md

 - Section 1 | Data Preprocessing :<br>
 In this section we aim to do some operations on the dataset before training the model on it,
+<br>processes like :
+  - Loading dataset
-<br>processes like loading dataset, check missing values and dataset statistics.
+  - Check missing values and dataset statistics
-<br>then we visualize some dataset columns in order to have some insights for better understanding, and apply dimensionality reduction using PCA algorithm in order to transform the data from a high-dimensional space into a low-dimensional space.
+  - Visualize some dataset columns in order to have some insights for better understanding
+  - Apply dimensionality reduction using PCA algorithm in order to transform the data from a high-dimensional space into a low-dimensional space
+  - Scale the dataset
-<br>Finally we scale the dataset and split it into training and testing sets<br>
+  - Split the dataset into training and testing sets<br>

 - Section 2 | Model Creation :<br>
 The dataset is ready for training, so we create a K-nearest Neighbors "KNN" model using scikit-learn and thin fit it to the data.<br>